 Of course, there are also ethical issues.
 How can we justify wasting food when so many around the world are starving or don't have enough good, healthy food to eat?

 Since 2009, the zero waste movement has grown dramatically.
-Many individuals, companies and organizations have stepped forwards to lead the way.
+Many individuals, companies, and organizations have stepped forwards to lead the way.
 And the general public has begun to catch on.
-People in the last few years have become much more aware of the problems that waste causes, and sustainability in general.
+People in the last few years have become much more aware of the problems that waste causes and sustainability in general.

 But awareness and a desire to do the right thing do not always immediately translate into actual action.
 Several barriers mean that though people take some steps in the right direction, it is very difficult to eliminate waste.
 We explore some of these further in our article on the pros and cons of zero waste.

 We should all remember to reduce waste at home.
 Start by making the right purchasing decisions and through the other methods described earlier in this article.